CRISES IN THE CAPITALIST SYSTEM

 Upon returning home, they questioned colonialism and formed or joined nationalist movements and political parties.

-Examples include Dedan Kimathi and General China in Kenya, who became key figures in the anti-colonial struggle.
+Examples included Dedan Kimathi and General China in Kenya, who became key figures in the anti-colonial struggle.

 3. Increased Colonial Exploitation.

-To rebuild their war-damaged economies, colonial powers intensified exploitation in Africa through:
+To rebuild war-damaged economies, colonial powers intensified exploitation in Africa through:

 • Forced labor.